 - fragile skin, eczema or recently had a skin graft

 - narrowing of the blood vessels leading to your legs (peripheral arterial disease)

 - swollen legs

 - tingling or numbness in your fingers or toes (peripheral neuropathy)

 You may be offered treatment with an intermittent pneumatic compression device.
 You wear this around your legs or feet and it inflates regularly to keep the blood circulating well.
 You will be encouraged to use this while you are in bed or in a chair.

-Your doctor may give you blood thinning drugs, called anticoagulants, to help prevent blood clots.
-Depending on the type of surgery you have, you may have this as a daily injection such as heparin or fondaparinux, or as a tablet such as dabigatran.
+Your doctor may give you blood thinning drugs to help prevent blood clots.
+Depending on the type of surgery you have, you may have this as a daily injection of a low molecular weight heparin or fondaparinux, or after hip or knee replacement as a tablet.

 Your medical team will tell you if you need to wear your stockings or take anticoagulant at home.
 They will advise you how long to take your treatment for and who to contact if there are any problems.

-If you've had major surgery to your abdomen or pelvis, you will continue taking anticoagulants for 4 weeks after your operation.
+If you've had major surgery to your abdomen or pelvis, you will continue having daily injections just below your skin for 4 weeks after your operation.